Bipedal humanoid robot

 Brain (Responsible for High-Level Autonomy):

-Compared to wheeled robots, these robots have more stringent requirements for self-posture control and spatial recognition, constantly facing challenges to kinematic stability during operation.
-They possess higher sensor integration and processing capabilities, enabling them to execute long-sequence task planning (e.g., "navigate through multiple rooms to find and close a valve") and perform 3D reconstruction and navigation in complex environments.
-Current typical industry solutions involve high-performance GPUs like Orin development kits, but these kits often face issues with insufficient sensor integration capabilities and bandwidth limitations.
+Compared to wheeled robots, such systems place far greater demands on self-posture control and spatial recognition for constantly facing challenges of kinematic stability during operation.
+They possess higher sensor integration and processing capabilities, enabling long-horizon task planning (e.g., "traverse multiple rooms to locate and close a valve") along with 3D reconstruction and navigation in complex environments.
+The current industry standard typically utilizes high-performance GPUs, such as the Orin developer kit.
+However, developer kits often face limitations in sensor integration capabilities and bandwidth.

-Cerebellum: T80 utilizes high-performance ARM or N204 high-performance X86.
+Cerebellum: The T80 utilizes a high-performance ARM; the N204 utilizes a high-performance x86.